brunoperry/gizmo_wasm/README.md

 ## Test it

-Run index.html on localhost, no dependencies needed.
+Clone the repo and run index.html on localhost, no dependencies needed.

 ## Trying out different models